 Make sure you and your family prepare for the unexpected by creating, storing and sharing an emergency card using Gentreo.
-Carry it with you and keep it in your Gentreo vault, so it is available on-line, anytime from anywhere you can access the internet.
+Carry it with you and keep it in your Gentreo Digital Vault, so it is available online, anytime from anywhere you can access the internet.
 Easily update your information and share updates with your friends and family at any time using Gentreo.

-What information goes on a Gentreo emergency medical card:
+The information that goes on a Gentreo emergency medical card includes:

-1. Who is your emergency contact person?
-How do first responders reach that person?
+1. Your emergency contact person and how first responders can reach that person

-2. Are there other people to reach out to if your first emergency contact person does not respond to calls?
+2. Notes about other people to contact if your first emergency contact person does not respond to calls

-3. What medications are you currently taking if any?
-Some drugs interfere with others or cause adverse reactions when mixed with other medicines.
+3. Any medications you’re taking, since some drugs interfere with others or cause adverse reactions when mixed with other medicines

-4. Do you have any medical conditions first responders should know about when caring for you?
-For example, if you have diabetes or if you are allergic to certain medications, medical teams need to know.
+4. Any medical conditions first responders should know about when caring for you (For example, if you have diabetes or if you are allergic to certain medications)

-5. What is your blood type?
-The doctor’s office or the Red Cross can tell you if you have ever donated blood.
+5. Your blood type (Note: The doctor’s office or the Red Cross can tell you what your type is if you have ever had blood drawn or donated blood)

-8. Do you want to donate your organs?
-Letting first responders know this can be important in helping you carry out your wishes to help others.
+8. Your organ donation wishes (This can be important in helping first responders carry out your wishes to help others)

-10. Who is your insurance provider and what is your member or policy number?
-Making sure your insurance provider knows that something has happened within a certain time period is often mandatory for health insurance to cover hospital stays or other medical intervention like ambulance services.
+10. Your insurance provider and your member or policy number (Your insurance provider needs to know that something has happened within a certain time period in order for them to cover hospital stays or other medical intervention like ambulance services)

-Use Gentreo to create an emergency card electronically.
-Or, if you already have one made, easily upload and store your card in your Gentreo digital vault and choose who you want to have access to the card in case an emergency happens.
+Use Gentreo to create an Emergency Card electronically.
+Or, if you already have one made, you can easily upload and store your card in your Gentreo Digital Vault and choose who you want to have access to the card in case an emergency happens.

 Learn, plan and protect with Gentreo.